 Bennett Chambers is made up of many experienced barristers, some who have been at the bar for over 30 years, while others admitted more recently.
 Our barristers are a diverse group and cover many areas of law, including but not limited to, criminal, family, commercial, employment, health practitioner law, and assistance with Military rights and entitlements.
 Prior to coming to the Bar and joining Bennett Chambers, many of our barristers had earlier lives in the law or ancillary to the law such as police officers, police prosecutors, coroners, crown prosecutors, and members of the Australian Defence Force, while others have a background in healthcare and business operations.
 As a result, they bring with them their rich life experience which they bring to bear on their practice as a barrister.

-It remains the intention of the members of Bennett Chambers to serve the law and people of Queensland with distinction and always endeavour to create the level playing field and deliver social justice and seek to obtain justice for all.
+It remains the intention of the members of Bennett Chambers to serve the law and people with distinction and always endeavour to create the level playing field and deliver social justice and seek to obtain justice for all.

 BENNETT CHAMBERS HISTORY